caepa/caepa.github.io/fact-sheets/_posts/2012-07-08-adult-education.md

   * Encourage a local or national business to sponsor Adult Education programming or advocacy efforts
   * Join the conversation by joining CAEPA and attending CAEPA's annual conference {: .browser-default }

+Commissioned by the Colorado Adult Education Professional Association

 -----

 [^1]: "Adult Education: A Good Investment in National Priorities."
 National Coalition For Literacy.
 2012.
 Accessed June 2012. http://www.ncladvocacy.org/2012NationalPriorities.pdf